slow-session/choon-player/README.txt

 == Installation ==

-1. Upload the zipfile in Code tab this archive to the `/wp-content/plugins/` directory.
+1. Upload the zipfile from the green 'Code' tab for this archive to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==

 = Where can this be used? =

 Anywhere that shortcodes are accepted.
-That is, on pages, post, and widgets.
-It will not work on comments.
+Tested on pages but not on post, and widgets.

 = How does it work? =